Seal of American Samoa

-The Seal of American Samoa is based in traditional local design.
+The seal of American Samoa is based on traditional local designs.

-The fly switch (fue) represents wisdom and the staff (To'oto'o) represents authority.
-Both symbols are used by talking chiefs indicating their rank.
-The Tanoa (kava bowl) represents service to the chief.
-The tapa clothed background represents the artistry of the Samoan people.
-It also includes the date April 17, 1900, which was the date when Samoa became a U.S. territory.
+The fly-whisk (fue) representing wisdom crossed with the orator’s staff (to'oto'o) representing authority are borne by talking chiefs to signify their rank.
+The tanoa (kava bowl) beneath the regalia represents service to the chief, while the tapa cloth background represents the artistry of the Samoan people.
+It also includes the date April 17, 1900, which was the date when Samoa became a United States territory.

 On Flag Day April 17, 1973, the official seal of American Samoa, with the motto, Sāmoa Muamua Le Atua (English: "Samoa, Let God Be First"), was dedicated.

-The seal was introduced to the U.S. House of Representatives on March 2, 1985, by Delegate Fofó Iosefa Fiti Sunia.
-Fofo made the request in November 1981.
-The artwork was performed by the staff of the architect of the capitol.
+The seal was introduced to the U.S. House of Representatives on March 2, 1985, by Delegate Fofó Iosefa Fiti Sunia, who had made the request in November 1981.
+The artwork was done by the staff of the architect of the capitol.